 People who may be at risk of vitamin B12 deficiency include older adults, people following a vegan diet, and individuals with increased vitamin B12 requirements due to specific health conditions.

 Animal products, such as meat, fish, and eggs, contain vitamin B12 in varying amounts.
-The following is a list of good sources:
+The following is a list of

 - canned tuna